Rehabilitation of war criminals in post-Communist Romania: Chronology

 Between 1998 and 2000, three convicted wartime Government officials were rehabilitated.
 Following the Nuremberg Trials model, these were sentenced for "crimes against peace".
-On 26 October 1998, the Court rehabilitated Toma Ghițulescu.
-His acquittal was made possible by the briefness of his term as Undersecretary of State in the National Economy Minister (5 April to 26 May 1941) as well as the fact that he resigned before 30 June 1941, the date of the Iași pogrom.
+On 26 October 1998, the Supreme Court rehabilitated Toma Ghițulescu.
+His acquittal was insisted upon due to the briefness of his term as Undersecretary of State in the National Economy Ministry (5 April to 26 May 1941) as well as the fact that he resigned before 30 June 1941, the date of the Iași pogrom.
 The case of Ghițulescu is however not unique, as the Romanian Supreme Court also rehabilitated Gheron Netta on 17 January 2000.
-Netta served as Finance Minister between 1 April and 23 August 1944, in the Third Antonescu cabinet.
+Netta served as Finance Minister between 1 April and 23 August 1944, in the Third Antonescu cabinet, being also sentenced for "crimes against peace" after the war.
 In 1999, Prime Minister Ion Gigurtu, who preceded Ion Antonescu in 1940 and enacted a Romanian version of the Nuremberg laws, was also rehabilitated.
 It is also worth noting that Toma Ghițulescu was the only one out of the eight members of the Antonescu Government proposed for rehabilitation in 1998 who was acquitted.
 Pressures made by two US officials, Senator Alfonse D'Amato and Representative Christopher Smith, precluded the acquittal of the remaining seven.
 Romania was threatened with the reassessment of Western support for its integration within EU and NATO should the eight be acquitted.
-It was only Toma Ghițulescu, whose brief tenure in the Antonescu Government and the date of his resignation, allowed for his rehabilitation to be carried out.

-The last rehabilitation took place in 2004.
 Ion Pănescu, commander of the Chernivtsi Airport during World War II, was convicted in 1950 for using the regime of Jewish slave labor to his own advantage.
-He was acquitted in 2004.
-That same year, the "extraordinary appeal" procedure - which was used to irreversibly acquit the previously-mentioned war criminals - was eliminated from the Romanian legislation following recommendations from the European Court of Human Rights.
+He was acquitted in 2004, this time by the General Prosecutor's Office.
+That same year, the "extraordinary appeal" procedure – which was used to irreversibly acquit the previously mentioned war criminals – was eliminated from the Romanian legislation following recommendations from the European Court of Human Rights.
+This, however, backfired on those who wanted these rehabilitations undone, as Efraim Zuroff came to find out.
+When, in February 2004, Zuroff demanded that the Romanian authorities overturn the rehabilitations of Colonels Radu Dinulescu and Gheorghe Petrescu, he was informed that this was "technically impossible".
+Due to the abolition of "extraordinary appeal", a decision by the Supreme Court can no longer be challenged within the framework of Romanian legislation.